MandySpaan/InteractiveTV/README.md

 - Use the on/off button to turn the TV on and off.
 - Use the channel buttons to switch between different channels.
 - Press the info button to toggle the display of channel information and the current date and time.

+## Points of Improvement

+- Make the VOL and CH buttons work
+- Make the page responsive
+- Improve the layout